porobbhuvan/speed-control-of-an-induction-motor/README.md

 ## Repository Structure
 *docs*: This directory contains the documentation and additional resources related to the project.

-*src*: This directory contains the MATLAB source code files for simulating speed control using a PID controller.
+*speedcontrolusingnormalinverter*: This file contains the MATLAB simulation of speed control using a PID controller.

 *data*: This directory stores any data files used in the simulations or generated during the project.